Tag Archive for: horse in work

 Think about it like this…

-If I gave you a pool noodle, one of the ones with a hole in it, and told you to keep it perfectly flat/horizontal and then gave you a small bucket of marbles to push through the noodle… you would poke them in one end (and assuming it’s flat so they don’t just roll out) they would only start coming out the other end once the entire noodle was full and as you pushed one in, one should come out… make sense?
+If you had a pool noodle, one of the ones with a hole in it, and were told to keep it perfectly flat/horizontal and then push a small bucket of marbles through the noodle one by one… you would poke them in one end (and assuming it’s flat so they don’t just roll out) they would only start coming out the other end once the entire noodle was full and as you pushed one in, one should come out… make sense?

-Now suppose I told you you had to take 10 minutes to put all of the marbles through the noodle… you would need to take your time in poking one in so they didn’t come out too fast.
+Now suppose you were told to take 10 minutes to put all of the marbles through the noodle… you would need to take your time in poking one in so they didn’t come out too fast.

-Now, if I gave you a bucket of marbles 3 times the size of the original bucket and told you to also push all of these through the pool noodle in 10 minutes you would have to do it three times as fast to get them all done in time.
+Now, if you had a bucket of marbles 3 times the size of the original bucket and told to push all of these through the pool noodle in 10 minutes you would have to do it three times as fast to get them all done in time.
 When you feed too much this is what happens, feed goes in one end and comes out the other too fast and only partially digested.

 In a lot of cases, less is more!